azat-co/aws-intermediate/labs/5-serverless.md

 }
 ```

-So either copy or type the code into a file and archive it with ZIP into `db-api.zip`.
+So either copy or type the code into a file and archive it with ZIP into `db-api.zip`... or use my file located in `code/serverless

-Now we can create an AWS Lambda function from the source code.
-Use your IAM role Arn from the IAM step.
-The code for the function will come from a zip file.
+Now we can create an AWS Lambda function from the source code. **Use your IAM role Arn from the IAM step.** The code for the function will come from a zip file.
 The handle is the name of the method in `index.js` for AWS to import and invoke.

 ```
 aws lambda create-function --function-name db-api \